Andrew Twist, Digital Content Producer at The University of Sheffield, is one of the 12 presenters of the 5th Higher Ed Social Media Conference.

 My suspicion is that the more Snapchat starts to look like other mainstream social networks (full of paid-for content, audience data used for targeting, bloated with advertising and brands) the less fun and cool it will be – and if that happens, people will probably move their conversations somewhere else.

-You’re going to love Higher Ed Experts’ #HESM17 Instagram Takeovers where your higher ed social media colleagues share a day in their life.
+Andrew Twist took over Higher Ed Experts’ Instagram account for a day on October 25, 2017 as part of the Higher Ed Social Media Conference Speakers Takeovers where your higher ed social media colleagues share a day in their life.

 A conference focusing on higher ed social media?